Hennrie/MyFirstWebpage/README.md

 # My first web page
-My first try to design and develop a web page with basic HTML, CSS and JS
+One personal attempt to design and develop a web page with HTML, CSS and JS